Grandparents' legal rights

 Alternative Dispute Resolution

 The mediation process is a popular option as it can help you and the parents sort out an agreement without necessarily sitting in the same room as each other.
 This is known as ‘Shuttle Mediation’.
-But, if an agreement isn’t reached, then grandparents can make an application for an order through the courts.
+But, if an agreement is not reached, then grandparents can make an application for an order through the courts.

 Parental Responsibility Order v Child Arrangement Order